pniewiejski/knowledge/history/guns-germs-and-steel.md

 > However, for most of the Fertile Crescent's founding crops, all cultivated variates in the world
 > today share only one arrangement of chromosomes out of the multiple arrangements found in the wild
-> ancestor; or else they share only a single mutation (out of many possible mutations) bu which the
+> ancestor; or else they share only a single mutation (out of many possible mutations) by which the
 > cultivated varieties differ from the wild ancestor in characteristics desirable to humans.
 For
 > instance, all cultivated peas share the same recessive gene that prevents ripe pods of cultivated
 > peas from spontaneously popping open and spilling their peas, as wild pea pods do.